syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Linear-Gauge.md

 ## Custom Renderer Support for Linear Gauge

-The appearance of the Linear Gauge can be customized by using the Interface ILinearGaugeRenderer.
+The appearance of the Linear Gauge can be customized by using the Interface `ILinearGaugeRenderer`.
 This interface provides few methods to control painting over the Frame, Needle, Major ticks, Minor ticks, Pointers, Ranges etc.

 To customize the appearance,

-1. Create a new custom renderer class and implement each of the members defined in ILinearGaugeRenderer.
+1. Create a new custom renderer class and implement each of the members defined in `ILinearGaugeRenderer`.
-2. Assign instance of your custom renderer to the Renderer property of Linear Gauge.
+2. Assign instance of your custom renderer to the `Renderer` property of Linear Gauge.

 Note: By default, Linear Gauge is painted by using its default renderer.